 *Rebates are given as a credit on your water bill.
 If there is a tenant, we can issue the rebate as a check to the homeowner upon request.

-*A dual flush toilet is considered based on its effective flush volume.
-For example, a dual flush toilet that offers 1.6 GPF and 1.1 GPF, would be considered a 1.28 GPF toilet and would not qualify for a rebate.
+*The GPF of a dual flush toilet will be taken as the average of the two flush modes.
+For example, a dual flush toilet that offers 1.6 GPF and 0.8 GPF, would be considered a 1.2 GPF toilet.